 By pulling everything out we were able to discover a few things that needed tossed due to being expired.
 This is what happens when you have an overload of items put away anywhere.
 We were also able to find items that needed to be relocated to another area of the house.

 Mom has been ridding her kitchen of plastic containers and replacing them with glass.
+Whilst we’re on the subject of kitchen design a decent coffee machine is a must for any new kitchen.
 Fortunately for this makeover mom had been saving glass containers for this project.
 Since there were different kinds of flour and dry goods the label maker got quite a workout that day as well.